richardforth/docker/forric/sles12/README.md

-Fails to build, kepping as a backup only.
+Fails to build, keeping as a backup only.